readthedocs/ethicalads.io/content/posts/publisher-referral-offer.md

 ## A Good Fit

 Not every publisher who applies to join the EthicalAds network is approved.
-* We are developers ourselves and are interested in content aimed at developers.
+* Our network is focused exclusively on developers in order to keep the content and audience well-targeted without creepy tracking.
 * Sites ought to have more than 10k hits in a month in order to see revenue in a timely fashion.
 * Ideally they'll be value-aligned in our goal of a private internet for all.